yinmayuetang/yinmayuetang.github.io/index.md

 Here is **Yinmayue(Zoe) Tang**.

 I am an incoming PhD student majoring in **Counseling Psychology** at the University of Iowa.
-Currently, I am working as a psychotherapists in a public general hospital in China.
+Currently, I am working as a psychotherapist in a public general hospital in China, responsible for individual and group therapy for patients with psychological disorders.

 Details please refer to [my CV](https://yinmayuetang.github.io/file/CV-TANGYinmayue.pdf).